 One of the most common paths for a dreamer or undocumented immigrant to obtain permanent resident status is through marriage to a U.S. citizen or lawful permanent residence.
 After all, the foreign spouse of U.S. citizen or permanent resident has a qualifying relationship for a green card.

-In fact, if the Dreamer entered the United States with a valid visa that later expired, this process can be fairly straight-forward for the spouse of a U.S. citizen.
+In fact, if the Dreamer entered the United States with a valid visa that later expired, the green card application process can be fairly straight-forward for the spouse of a U.S. citizen.
 Undocumented immigrants who entered without inspection have a more difficult path, but it is possible.

 Immediate relatives with a lawful entry may be able to adjust status.

-Spouses (and unmarried step children under age 21) of U.S. citizens and permanent residents qualify for permanent residence.
+Spouses (and unmarried step children under age 21) of U.S. citizens qualify for permanent residence as immediate relatives.
 If the immigrant entered the U.S. lawfully, he or she may be eligible to apply for a green card from inside the United States.
 This process is known as adjustment of status.
-Generally, a lawful entry means that the visitor entered the U.S. with a valid visa or parole document and was inspected by a Customs and Border Protection officer.
+Generally, a lawful entry means that the visitor entered the U.S. with a valid visa or parole document as inspected by a Customs and Border Protection officer.

 RECOMMENDED: DACA Green Card through Marriage

-CitizenPath’s do-it-yourself platform was designed to accommodate situations like this.
-Dreamers and other undocumented immigrants who have married a U.S. citizen can use the CitizenPath platform to prepare an adjustment of status package.
+CitizenPath’s online immigration services accommodate situations like this.
+Dreamers and other undocumented immigrants who have married a U.S. citizen can use the CitizenPath platform to prepare an adjustment of status application package.

 And what if you don’t have a lawful entry?